 If the name in your ECFMG record is changed while you are registered for an exam, a revised scheduling permit reflecting this change will be issued.
 ECFMG will send your revised scheduling permit via e-mail.
 You must bring the revised scheduling permit to the test center.
 Name changes must be received and processed by ECFMG no later than seven business days before your testing appointment, or you will not be able to test.
 For Step 1 or Step 2 CK, if your eligibility period is extended or your testing region is changed while you are registered, a revised scheduling permit reflecting this change will be issued.
 You must bring the revised scheduling permit to the test center.

-If you lose your scheduling permit, you can access it through IWA.
+If you lose your scheduling permit, you can access it via ECFMG’s on-line services.

 You can schedule your testing appointment as soon as you obtain your exam scheduling permit.
 Please refer to your scheduling permit for instructions on reviewing available test dates and centers and scheduling a testing appointment.
 If you do not schedule and take the exam within your eligibility period, you must reapply by submitting a new application and exam fee(s), if you wish to take the exam.

-If you cannot take the Step 1 or Step 2 CK exam during your assigned eligibility period, you may request a one-time, contiguous eligibility period extension (EPEx) using ECFMG's IWA.
-Refer to the EPEx Overview in IWA for more information and instructions.
+If you cannot take the Step 1 or Step 2 CK exam during your assigned eligibility period, you may request a one-time, contiguous eligibility period extension via ECFMG’s on-line services.
+Additional information and instructions are provided with the application.

 If you cannot take the Step 1 or Step 2 CK exam in the testing region you selected, you may request to change your testing region.
-Refer to the Request to Change USMLE® Step 1/Step 2 CK Testing Region (Form 312) for details.
-This form is available in the Resources section of the ECFMG website and from ECFMG, upon request.
+Additional information and instructions are provided with the form.